priyavrat-misra/til-in-java/README.md

 >         throw e;
 >     } finally {
 >         // will run if an checked/unchecked exception is generated
->         // and the corresponding handler is not present
 >     }
 >     // note: sub-class exception catch should be before super-class
 >     // else it'll lead to an unreachable catch block compiler error